FabioMiguel2000/iNeedHelp/README.md

 # ER: Requirements Specification Component

-The iNeedHelp project pretends to provide its users with a Q&A platform that helps them answer their questions in a complete, clean and easy to read way.
+The iNeedHelp project intends to provide its users with a Q&A platform that helps them answer their questions in a complete, clean and easy to read way.
 Its users will be able to find multiple questions and answers along a variety of everyday and specific topics.

 ---